Ultimate Guide to Lure Fishing in Jervis Bay: Tips, Spots, and Species

 Fishing in Jervis Bay: Top fishing spots for land, kayak and boat anglers

-Jervis Bay is a coastal area located in New South Wales, Australia, about 200 km south of Sydney.
-It is known for its beautiful beaches, clear waters, and diverse marine life.
+Jervis Bay is a fishing Mecca on the NSW South Coast, known for its beautiful beaches, clear waters, and diverse marine life.
 The bay offers excellent opportunities for both land-based and offshore fishing, targeting species like snapper, kingfish, tuna, salmon, whiting, flathead, and bream.
 Cape Jervis is a well-known land-based gamefishing destination where marlin and tuna are a possibility from the rocks.

-Note: There are plenty of marine parks and sanctuaries.
-Be careful to check relevant regulations before fishing in Jervis Bay.
+Note: There are plenty of marine parks and sanctuaries in this area, so be careful to check relevant regulations before fishing in Jervis Bay.

 Best Spots for Lure Fishing In Jervis Bay